 - The traditional "only shop in town" trope only appeared in the first Shadow Hearts and it was a commodity at that.
 Most of the time you brought your stuff from an unnamed "tight-lipped merchant" that showed up in places.
 Covenant got ride of shops altogether and replaced them with the Magimel Brothers who appeared in every location, including dungeons, regardless of anything and too much to Yuri's disbelief.
 Only Gerard returned in From the New World and along his boyfriend Bunghen, took pretty much the same role.

 - Free Country, USA in Homestar Runner has Bubs' Concession Stand.
 This is a small structure where one can buy just about anything.
 Weirdly, no currency ever seems to actually change hands, even when characters "shop" there.

 - Not only does Bubs run the only shop in the HR universe, he apparently personally runs every single form of enterprise, from the bar in Club Technochocolate to Strong Bad's Internet Service Provider.

-- Trading posts in remote jungles and such qualify by definition, for example that of J.H.
-Slick in the Jumanji animated series.
+- Trading posts in remote jungles and such qualify by definition.

-- The Simpsons: The Android's Dungeon seems to be the only shop in Springfield where one can buy comic books.
-In a bit of Irony, the one day the Shop Keeper tried to gloat about it to customers threatening to buy comics elsewhere was the day a bigger comic book shop was opening across the street from his.
+- The Android's Dungeon seems to be the only shop in Springfield where one can buy comic books.
+In a bit of Irony, the one day the Shopkeeper tried to gloat about it to customers threatening to buy comics elsewhere was the day a bigger comic book shop was opening across the street from his.